rphardy/rphardy.github.io/_posts/2026-03-16-predicting-customer-loyalty.md

 * Linear Regression = 0.853

 <br>
-Even though we were not specifically interested in the drivers of prediction, it was interesting to see across all three modelling approaches, that the input variable with the biggest impact on the prediction was *distance_from_store* rather than variables such as *total sales*.
+Even though we were not specifically interested in the drivers of prediction, it was interesting to see that across all three modelling approaches the input variable with the biggest impact on the prediction was *distance_from_store*, rather than variables such as *total sales*.
 This is interesting information for the business, so discovering this as we went was worthwhile.

 <br>
 # Predicting Missing Loyalty Scores <a name="modelling-predictions"></a>